'Protected them to death': Elder-care COVID rules under fire - WTMJ

 “They have protected them to death,” said Denise Gracely, whose 80-year-old mother, Marian Rauenzahn, lives in a nursing home in Topton, Pennsylvania.

-Rauenzahn had COVID-19 and then lost part of a leg to gangrene, but Graceley said what she struggled with the most was enforced solitude, going from six-day-a-week visits to none at all.
+Rauenzahn had COVID-19 and then lost part of a leg to gangrene, but Gracely said what she struggled with the most was enforced solitude, going from six-day-a-week visits to none at all.

-“I believe it’s progressed her dementia,” Graceley said.
+“I believe it’s progressed her dementia,” Gracely said.
 “She’s very lonely.
 She wants out of there so bad.”

 Pennsylvania’s long-term care ombudsman has received hundreds of complaints about visiting rules this year.
 Kim Shetler, a data specialist in the ombudman’s office, said some nursing homes’ COVID-19 restrictions go beyond what state and federal guidelines require.
 Administrators have been doing what they feel is necessary to keep people safe, she said, but families are understandably upset.